EdDataScienceEES/tutorial-jackegriffin/index.md

 LPI_nested
 ```

-And now we can calculate the correlation between the predicted response and the true response, this time using the `map2()_dbl` function since we want the output to be a numeric vector rather than a list of single elements.
+Now, we can calculate the correlation between the predicted response and the actual response.
+To do this, we will use the `map2_dbl()` function, as we want the output to be a numeric vector rather than a list of individual elements.
 ```
 # Calculate the correlation between observed and predicted response for each family
 LPI_nested <- LPI_nested %>%